nymea/nymea-wiki/Beaglebone-Black.md

 --------------------------------------------

 ## Install Ubuntu Trusty
-In order to install guh on the [Beaglebone Black](http://beagleboard.org/black) we recomand to use the Ubuntu Trusty 14.04 LTS image.
-A verry good an easy installation instruction for the microSD card can be found here:
+In order to install guh on the [Beaglebone Black](http://beagleboard.org/black) we recommend to use the Ubuntu Trusty 14.04 LTS image.
+A very good an easy installation instruction for the microSD card can be found here:

 > Note: this will delete all data from your microSD card!